prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 ```
 In either case, the {%raw%}{{...}}{%endraw%} macros are resolved by PBS.

-{: .alert.alert-info :}
+{: .alert.alert-warning :}
-Important: The "YOURMACRO" string here needs to be whatever your sync endpoint will recognize and resolve to the user's ID from your domain.
+The "YOURMACRO" string here needs to be whatever your sync endpoint will recognize and resolve to the user's ID from your domain.
 Some examples of macros that bidders use: $UID, ${UID}, $$visitor_cookie$$, ${DI_USER_ID}, etc. Every bidder has their own value here.

 Here's how this all comes together: